8:00am: Perched in front of my vanity, I dust buttloads of powder over my neck, elbows, and kneecaps like a 1920’s dame.

 8:55am: I don my silken, feathered robe that trails three yards behind me and waltz to my computer.
 I check Outlook before starting my first Zoom meeting of the day.

-9:01am: I mute the meeting, put my glasses on my desk lamp, and position the lamp in my place.
+9:01am: I mute the meeting, put my desk lamp on the seat of my chair, and place my eyeglasses on the lampshade.
 I glide to the kitchen, my Sphynx cat Ursula clinging to the train of my robe.
 In my nestled kitchen nook, I unveil the crumpets I made the night before.
 As I nip at the treat, I stare at the folds in the bake.
 Flour.
 What a marvel it is!
 You can make quite anything with flour as long as you have all the other ingredients, too.

-2:00pm: I remove my boiling cloth from a pot on the stove and examine the blouse I attempted to tie dye with the skins of an onion.
-Unamused by the dull yellow hue, I push it down the garbage disposal with a long-stemmed umbrella.
+2:00pm: I remove my boiling cloth from a pot on the stove and examine the blouse I attempted to tie-dye with the skins of an onion.
+Unamused by the dull yellow hue, I shove it down the garbage disposal with a long-stemmed umbrella.

 5:00pm: I log off my computer and change into my evening robe, a stiffer, velvet ensemble with sleeves that drape to the floor.

 5:15pm: I pick up my needlepoint and resume stitching my journal entry for the day.

 “May 8, 2020